What’s the Difference between 5G and 5GHz Wi-Fi?

 Putting it all together, we have standards for wireless communication on all the networks we use.
 These standards can be updated to make life better, and when they get updated in cellular devices we refer to this as a “generation”, or “G”.
 When we talk about Wi-Fi devices, we usually need to know what range of radio frequencies they operate on, and so “GHz” is used.
 Sometimes people shorten “GHz” to “G”, and that can create confusion.

 Making topics like this easier to understand is just one of the ways that your audio and visual experts at Soundwave help you.
-If you have other burning questions that you want to know more about, send us an email at marketing@soundwaveinc.com and we’ll get the answer to you ASAP!
+If you have other burning questions that you want to know more about, send us an email through our contact page and we’ll get the answer to you ASAP!

 References: